When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 We know that all kids will stop getting burped at some point, but how do you know when to call it quits?

 As with anything related to babies, the range varies… a lot.
-Some babies don’t even seem to need to burp at all, while others will fuss to be burped months on end.
+Some babies don’t even seem to need to burp at all, while others fuss to be burped for months on end.
 After talking to several moms, the consensus seems to be: You’ll just “know.”

-While there isn’t a one-size-fits-all cut-off date, you’ll find several signs to look out for to know when to stop.
+While there isn’t a one-size-fits-all cut-off date, you can look out for several symptoms to know when to stop.
 Many moms have reported that they stopped burping their babies when they hit these milestones.
+Take a look at these benchmarks to see if your baby still needs to get burped, or if you can stop:

 1. When your baby would rather play